-Woah has this been a busy week for me, work and life-wise.
+This has been a busy week for me, work and life-wise.
 Surprisingly, I’ve had quite the heavy flow of thoughts-pouring (just made it up!) on social media.
-Well, on Instagram, my only social network since I believe one is more than enough.
+Well, on Instagram, my only public social network since I believe one is more than enough.
 My Twitter is a bunch of incoherent, NSFW shitposts and I intend to keep it that way.

-Some of the thoughts I put into words need to be on here as well.
+Some of my social media thoughts-pouring need to be on here as well.